-The Pathfinder Fellows Program is a four-year, cohort-based undergraduate program providing the academic rigor and field experience needed to deeply understand, respect and respond to a place and its people in light of environmental challenges.
-Integrated around the rich themes of environmental studies, including environmental science, policy, humanities and sustainability, the program welcomes students from all four undergraduate schools to create a yearly cohort of 12 to 16 students.
+Pathfinder Fellows in Environmental Leadership is a three-year, interdisciplinary cohort-based undergraduate program providing the academic rigor and field experience needed to deeply understand, respect and respond to a place and its people in light of environmental challenges.
+Integrated around the themes of environmental science, policy, humanities and sustainability, the program welcomes students from all interests with a yearly cohort of 12-16 students.

 The program provides students with expertise in sustainable and critical thinking at scales from individual sites to neighborhoods, landscapes, nations, and the globe.
 Program activities consist of shared coursework, field trips, community-engagement opportunities such as internships and research, and experiences in urban and rural environments.
 Taken together, these components provide interdisciplinary training for our students to emerge as leaders in their respective fields.